 The tests tested the ability of different blanket materials to protect structures from fire.
 The team started with pieces of wood exposed to fires in one room, then wooden panels gradually getting bigger and finally an entire shed.

-“Fire exposure tests determined how well a fire blanket protected various wooden structures.
-We tested four types of fabric materials: aramid, fiberglass, amorphous silica and pre-oxidized carbon, each with and without an aluminum surface “.
+"Fire exposure tests determined how well a fire blanket protected various wooden structures.
+We tested four types of fabric materials: aramid, fiberglass, amorphous silica and pre-oxidized carbon, each with and without aluminum surface. ".

 The best performing blankets are made of fiberglass or amorphous silica laminated with a heat reflective aluminum sheet.
 The material is currently strong enough to protect a building isolated from a brief fire attack, providing up to 10 minutes of protection.
 Other developments are clearly needed to obtain a blanket suitable for extreme scenarios.

 "The implications of our conclusions imply that the technical community, the general public and firefighters must work together to take a step-by-step approach to the effective application of this technology."